Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 ![](./images/sussy-gorilla.gif)

-That error message was a **huge indicator that I could modify the WHERE statement of the SQL query built by Knex.js**.
-I knew from reading the source code that the flag was stored with a `message` of `'This is the flag!'`, so I simply modified my payload to inject querying using `message` column instead of `to`.
+That error message was a **huge indicator that I could do something funky with the filter in the `WHERE` clause**.
+I knew from reading the source code that the flag was another column named `message`, so I simply modified my payload to try querying using `message` column instead of `to`.

 ![](./images/xark-payload-by-msg.png)

 ![](./images/shocked-monkey.gif)

-*Holy mackerel that is juicy vulnerability!*
+*Wot...*

 After the CTF event was done, another competitor pointed out that you can also return a specific rows by index.